Step 1 of 5

 Within the last 3 months

-You may be approaching critical tribunal deadlines.
+You may be approaching the tribunal deadline.
+This needs looking at quickly.

-⏰ Time-sensitive
+Time-sensitive

 ⚠️